Questions you need to be asking

 More up-to-date content is available on this blog.

-There are many questions that a product manager needs to ask to determine the best course of action or to analyse underlying motivations.
+There are many questions you need to be asking to determine the best course of action or to analyse underlying motivations.
 Of them, I use the following three questions most often:

 - So what?